sylhare/sylhare.github.io/_posts/2021-02-21-Modern-era-js.md

 }
 ````

-As in other language, a `var` declaration inside of a function is not accessible outside of it.
+As in other language, a `var` declaration inside a function is not accessible outside that same function.
-However without a `var` the declaration could be associated with the global objects and be visible from every scope.
+However, without a `var` the declaration could be associated with the global objects and be visible from every scope.

 So you could assign it then adding a `var` to declare the variable, thanks to _hoisting_, it won't pollute the global scope.
 Because JavaScript implicitly process the variable declaration before executing the code.
 You may have seen: